Published on May 17th, 2015 | by Pro Wrestling Stories0

 DRUGS IN WRESTLING: ‘The Truth About Steroids and the Destructive Lifestyles of Wrestlers on the Road.’

 World Wrestling Entertainment has come a long way in regards to wellness, well-being and drug testing.
 Nowadays, wrestlers are regularly tested for performance-enhancing drugs such as HGH and steroids.
 If violations are made, fines and suspensions are handed out accordingly.
-WWE has also done an admirable job with looking out for wrestlers from the past, offering support and fronting the costs of rehabilitation programs, if needed.
+WWE has also done an admirable job of looking out for wrestlers from the past, offering support and fronting the costs of rehabilitation programs, if needed.
 This wasn’t always the case.

 If you were ever looking for a comprehensive, retrospective tell-all view on the past state of drugs in the world of professional wrestling, look no further.
 Many prominent names from the past and present give their take on drugs in the business and how it affected theirs and other lives.

-As Ultimate Warrior was quoted as saying, “Bottom line is, there is differences between use and abuse – and it’s obvious that many guys crossed the line…” Unfortunately for many quoted in this article, they aren’t around today to tell a story with a positive ending.
+As Ultimate Warrior was quoted as saying, “Bottom line is, there are differences between use and abuse – and it’s obvious that many guys crossed the line…” Unfortunately for many quoted in this article, they aren’t around today to tell a story with a positive ending.

 “In sports, the saying is: ‘The ends justifies the means.’
 We are taught that since we were little.
-‘Do whatever you got to do to win; to be the best; step over, step on and step through…’ That is how all this performance-enhancing drugs got into our culture.
+‘Do whatever you got to do to win; to be the best; step over, step on and step through…’ That is how all these performance-enhancing drugs got into our culture.
 And that leads to guys wanting to take shortcuts.
 And then, cheat until you get caught.
 And then lie…”

 ‘SUPERSTAR’ BILLY GRAHAM:

 “It is absolutely the nature of the beast of pro wrestling to be dishonest, to lie, to cheat, to steal, and to deceive.
-After all, back in the day when we were kayfabing everybody our sole goal was deception; to make the thing a reality.
+After all, back in the day when we were kayfabing everybody, our sole goal was deception; to make the thing a reality.
 We lived that deception…”

 “It was kind of a wave of what was the correct thing to do at the time.
 In the ’70s, 80′s, doctors would write you a prescription for a steroid; every sport in the world was doing it.
 The mindset was, ‘It was safer than taking sugar’…”